aaronmandel/Brawl-database-mentor-system/README.md

 A project I made from my HL IB Computer Science Individual Assesment.
 It aims to connect mentors and players together based on weapon and character specailsations.
+I achieved a 6/7 for this specific project.